spdx/license-list-XML/DOCS/new-license-workflow.md

 ### Handling Duplicate Licenses

 The CI/CD pipeline will fail if it detects an existing license with matching license text.
 If this occurs, manually review the duplicate license.
-If this is expected (e.g. if the duplicate license is a deprecated version of the same license), add the following to the [expected-warnings](../expected-warnings) file:
+If this is expected (e.g. if the duplicate license is a deprecated version of the same license), add the following to the [expected-warnings.json](../expected-warnings.json) file:

 ```
-,"Duplicates licenses: DUPLICATE_LICENSE_ID, MY_LICENSE_ID","Duplicates licenses: MY_LICENSE_ID, DUPLICATE_LICENSE_ID"
+["DUPLICATE_LICENSE_ID", "MY_LICENSE_ID"],
 ```

 where `DUPLICATE_LICENSE_ID` is the license ID of the duplicate license and `MY_LICENSE_ID` is the license ID of the license you are adding.
+If the `DUPLICATE_LICENSE_ID` is already included in an existing list, add `MY_LICENSE_ID` to that same list.

 If the duplicate license is not expected and you believe the licenses are indeed different, review the license XML for both licenses for any `<Optional>...` or `<Alt ...` tags that may cause a match.